 Changes in grooming habits can be a sign that your cat is feeling sick.
 Cats are known for being fastidious groomers, and if they are feeling sick, they may groom less frequently or stop grooming altogether.
 This can be a sign of a variety of underlying conditions, such as dental problems, skin irritation, or organ dysfunction.
 Changes in grooming habits can also be a sign of stress or anxiety.

 Cats may have a bad odor due to a variety of underlying conditions, such as dental problems, skin infections, or organ dysfunction.
+A healthy cat should not have strong or unpleasant odors, so any noticeable changes in smell should prompt a veterinary examination.

 Changes in Behavior

 Cats may exhibit changes in behavior due to a variety of underlying conditions, such as pain or discomfort.
 Changes in behavior can also be a sign of stress or anxiety.
+This might include increased aggression, excessive vocalization, hiding, or seeking more attention than usual.

 What to Do if Your Cat is Showing Signs of Being Sick